adsmi-miccai/adsmi-miccai.github.io/docs/index.md

 Contents of the supplemental material should be referred to appropriately in the paper, and reviewers are not obliged to look at it.

+Accepted ADSMI workshop papers will be published with MICCAI 2024 Proceedings in the Springer Lecture Notes in Computer Science (LNCS) series.

 <!-- ## Camera Ready Submission Guidelines

 Please carefully address the feedback provided by the reviewers.
 Submit the revised materials to the [DALI CMT site](https://cmt3.research.microsoft.com/DALI2023) as a single zip archive, named in the format `dali23_id-X.zip`, with "X" being replaced by your unique paper ID.